How should I prepare for my cruise?

 On the “Barbecue and swimming” and “Sing with the dolphins” cruises, we would like to remind you that swimming is unsupervised and is entirely your responsibility.
 Parents, please do not leave your children unsupervised on the deck or during swimming.

-Children under 4 years old are welcome on board.
-However, we recommend choosing short to medium-length cruises (under 5 hours) rather than long cruises (over 5 hours) if you have young children (under 2 years old).
+Children under 2 years old are welcome on board.
+However, we recommend choosing short to medium-length cruises (under 5 hours) rather than long cruises (over 5 hours).
+If you have young children (under 2 years) then prefer very short cruises (less than 2 hours).
+For whale and dolphin cruises and singing with dolphins it is not recommended for parents to register children under 8 years.
 Regarding the Port Vendres/Collioure cruise, with a free stopover at Collioure and the little train ride included, we would like to remind you that pushchairs are not allowed on the little train (including buggies).
 Consequently, we recommend wearing a baby carrier on your front or back so you can relax and enjoy your stopover in Collioure.
 If necessary you can hire “ultra-compact” pushchairs when you booking your cruise tickets.
 Parents, please do not leave your children unsupervised on deck or during swimming (“barbecue and swimming” cruise).

 Aboard the little tourist train for Port Vendres and Collioure: